ART

 MAKING OF KIT (2007)

-Exhibition of all (at the time) produced episodes of kit-tv in the Demonstrationsraum at the Academy of Fine Arts Vienna.
-Visitors could also participate in the production process of an episode of the show and record creative material at the exhibition site.
+Exhibition at Demonstrationsraum, Academy of Fine Arts Vienna.
+Visitors could participate in the production process of kit-tv and record creative material on site.

 SIX HIDDEN DRAWINGS (2008)

-Developed for the art-project Borderline by Eva Beierheimer at the Royal Institute of Art in Stockholm/Sweden:
+Developed for the art-project Borderline developed and curated by Eva Beierheimer at the Royal Institute of Art in Stockholm/Sweden.

-THE NEW WAY, permanent installation at the Fine Arts Academy Reykjavik/Iceland (2004)
+Permanent art installation at the Fine Arts Academy Reykjavik/Iceland.